cybersturmer/pmdragon/README.md

-# PmDragoN
+# PmDragon Agile
-Project management software
+Open sourced project management tool to track tasks, epics, bugs and manage it with agile boards and sprints.

 ## Backlog:
 1. As a user, i can register in service.